 Wild rabbits chew on twigs and branches as well as grazing on grass.
 Domestic rabbits will spend about five percent of the time gnawing mostly at dawn and dusk (Fernandez-Carmona & Lopez 2006).
 If they have nothing to gnaw or chew, then rabbits will bite the bars of their cage or chew at their feed bowls (Gunn & Morton 1995, Hansen and Berthelsen 2000).
 Sixty five out of 102 pet rabbits surveyed had chewed their hutch (Mullan & Main 2006s).
 House rabbits will chew at skirting boards, furniture, table legs, clothes on the floor, books, electric wires etc. Two thirds of pet rabbits spending time in the house chewed or scratched furniture (Mullan & Main 2006)

-So give your rabbit plenty of hay to chew (Berthelsen & Hansen 1999).
+So give your rabbit plenty of long-chop hay to chew (Berthelsen & Hansen 1999).
 You should be feeding this anyway.
 Straw, as a lining for the hutch, also allows for chewing (Morisse et al., 1999).
 And also provide things to chew and gnaw.
 There are lots of good chew toys at www.bunnybazaar.com These will reduce the rabbit’s need to gnaw at your home!
-Keep your rabbit busy with food dispenser toys, etc.
+Keep your rabbit busy with food dispenser toys, etc. Also, if you can, supply fresh branches from willow or fruit trees (not stone fruit).
+This will let your rabbit strip the bark, which is what wild rabbits eat in winter.

 However, you will still need to bunny proof the surroundings.
 A block of untreated pine nailed to the skirting board or piece of furniture will reduce damage round the home.
 Clear plastic Perspex from DIY shops can be installed up to the stretching height of the rabbit.
 Think about making just one bunny proof room, if you don’t want to do the whole house!